Breast & nipple thrush

 Management and treatment

-The most common treatment for breast or nipple thrush is antifungal medication.
-But you also need to treat thrush in your baby and any other fungal infection in you or your family members.
+Breast or nipple thrush is treated with antifungal tablets and creams.
+You also need to treat thrush in your baby and any other fungal infection in you or your family members.

 - Treat any other site of fungal infection in the whole family, i.e. vagina, nappy rash, feet.

-- Keep your nipples dry by frequently changing breast pads as thrush thrives in a moist and warm environment.
+- Keep your nipples dry by frequently changing breast pads as thrush grows well in a moist and warm environment.

-- Clean teats and dummies thoroughly after use and boil for 5 minutes.
+- Clean teats and dummies thoroughly after use and boil for five minutes.
 Replace weekly if possible.

 - To prevent the spread of thrush, wash your hands thoroughly after nappy changes and before and after applying any creams/lotions.

 - Wash towels, bras, cloth nursing pads etc. in hot soapy water and air dry outside.